-Photoluminescence should occur isotopically and so you can measure the PL spectrum of a sample at various angles.
-This means that you will need to optimise the design dependent your sample.
-In all cases, you should use a high energy light source - either UV laser or UV monochromatic light sources.
-This will excite the electrons into their excited states and the spectrometer will detect the emitted light.
+Photoluminescence should occur isotopically, so you can measure the PL spectrum of a sample at various angles.
+This means that you will need to optimise the design based on your sample.
+In all cases, you should use a high-energy light source, either UV laser or UV monochromatic light sources.
+This will excite the electrons into their excited states, and the spectrometer will detect the emitted light.
 You may need to use a filter to remove the laser signal.

 There are two main types of photoluminescence: fluorescence and phosphorescence.

 Phosphorescence occurs over a longer time scale.
-Phosphorescence requires a triplet-singlet transition which is much less likely to occur than a singlet-singlet transition.
-The longer lifetime of phosphorescence means that phosphorescent materials emit light continually after being illuminated.
+Phosphorescence requires a triplet-singlet transition, which is much less likely to occur than a singlet-singlet transition.
+The longer lifetime of phosphorescence means that phosphorescent materials emit light continuously after being illuminated.
 Therefore, these materials glow.

 Chemiluminescence is when a sample emits a photon because of a chemical reaction.
 This occurs when the chemical reaction creates a product which is in an excited state.
 This product then returns to its ground state through the emission of a photon or through the transfer of energy to a luminescent material.
 Like phosphorescence, this causes the material to glow.
 However, unlike photoluminescence, there is no initial illumination to cause this excited state.

-We often see this process in nature - for example, in glow-worms, fireflies and jellyfish.
-It also has extensive biological applications, such as for acting labels for immunoassays or for probing DNA.
-You could also use chemiluminescence for synthetic purposes such as for creating glow sticks or detecting pollution levels in the atmosphere.
+We often see this process in nature—for example, in glow worms, fireflies, and jellyfish.
+It also has extensive biological applications, such as acting as labels for immunoassays or probing DNA.
+You could also use chemiluminescence for synthetic purposes, such as creating glow sticks or detecting pollution levels in the atmosphere.